kayceenuel/output-and-error-handling/README.md

 # Output and Error Handling in Go

-This project demonstrates error handling and output management in Go by building a client that interacts with a provided weather server.
+Error handling and output management in Go can be done by building a client interacting with a weather server.
 The client fetches weather data from the server, handles errors, and outputs messages to standard output (stdout) and standard error (stderr).

 ## Overview